mahesh-singh/personal-log/content/_index.md

 Apart from computers, I really enjoy reading, walking, playing with my daughters.

-If you have any questions or just want to chat, you can an email singh.mahesh@gmail.com.
+If you have any questions or just want to chat, you can shoot me an [email](mailto:singh.mahesh@gmail.com).